NBISweden/grave/README.md

 ## Brief description

-`grave` is a Nextflow workflow for aligning, genotyping, and variant calling ancient or modern short-readsets against a pangenome graph.
+`grave` is a Nextflow workflow for aligning, genotyping, and variant calling ancient or modern short-reads against a pangenome graph.
 A simplified summary of workflow steps is found [here](#workflow-dag).
 A Wiki with further detail is available [here](https://github.com/NBISweden/grave/wiki).

 Typically, the inputs to `grave` are a pangenome graph in `.gbz` format and a `.csv` samplesheet specifying `FASTQ` files (paired-end or merged/single-end).